awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticsearch-domain-coldstorageoptions.md

 # AWS::Elasticsearch::Domain ColdStorageOptions<a name="aws-properties-elasticsearch-domain-coldstorageoptions"></a>

 Specifies options for cold storage\.
-For more information, see [Cold storage for Amazon Elasticsearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cold-storage.html)
+For more information, see [Cold storage for Amazon Elasticsearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cold-storage.html)\.

+**Important**
+The `AWS::Elasticsearch::Domain` resource is being replaced by the [AWS::OpenSearchService::Domain](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-opensearchservice-domain.html) resource\.
+While the legacy Elasticsearch resource and options are still supported, we recommend modifying your existing Cloudformation templates to use the new OpenSearch Service resource, which supports both OpenSearch and Elasticsearch\.
+For more information about the service rename, see [New resource types](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/rename.html#rename-resource) in the *Amazon OpenSearch Service Developer Guide*\.

 ## Syntax<a name="aws-properties-elasticsearch-domain-coldstorageoptions-syntax"></a>